Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Soul.md

 ## Trivia

+- The archetype features every type of Spell and Trap.
+- It also has a Monster for every Level from 0 to 12.
+- The 0 ATK or DEF of Monsters reflects their fragility and volatility.
 - [Vengeance Vanguard](../cards/monsters/fusion/Vengeance%20Vanguard.md) is the final boss of the archetype, but is not in the archetype itself.
-- The 0 ATK or DEF of Monsters reflects their fragility and volatility.
 - A significant chunk of the art is sourced from [*League of Legends*](https://wikipedia.org/wiki/League_of_Legends).
 - This is one of the first custom archetypes I created.
   - It originally formed a deck called *Vengeance* with the [Ninjato](Ninjato.md) archetype, before I decided to split them so each could focus on their individual playstyle.